 My Thoughts on Google Flutter So Far

-When you are learning Flutter, there are few things you must keep in mind,
+When you are learning Flutter mobile app development, there are few things you must keep in mind,

 - As Dart is pretty new in the market, the third party libraries are less available.
 More than 95% of features are there for you.
 However, there are some third-party integrations with good analytics which cannot be handled alone with HTTP wrapper.
 On the overall scale, Google flutter is an ultimate cross-platform mobile development framework.